Skip to main content

 • An Acontext API key (default is sk-ac-your-root-api-bearer-token)

-Sending messages
+Storing messages

 Create a session first

-Before sending messages, create a session to store them:
+Before storing messages, create a session:

 from acontext import AcontextClient